 During this session, participants will explore the role of courage in instructional leadership.
 The discussion will include the reasons why leaders find acting with courage so difficult and the factors that influence the ability of the leader to engage in what Viviane Robinson calls “constructive problem talk” and what Susan Scott refers to as “fierce conversations.”
 After reading and reflecting upon John Saphier’s brief, yet powerful article, “The Courage to Lead,” participants will practice and apply specific strategies that address the five dimensions of courageous leadership: the courage to question, the courage to listen, the courage to learn, the courage to name the “nondiscussables,” and the courage to “speak truth to power.”

 All services are scheduled based on return of a signed contract.
 Fees include all program materials and in-state travel expenses.
 Fees may vary depending upon location of venue, amount of materials required, or any other atypical expenses.

-Currently, due to high demand and limited availability of dates, only full day programs or services are being offered.
-Full day services can include two, half-day programs on the same or different topics and can be presented to the same or different participants.
+A full range of services and schedules are available.
+Full-days and half-days may broken into seperate sessions on the same or different topics and can be presented to the same or different participants.
 Schools or districts are welcome to partner with other schools or districts to share the cost of services.
 Discounts may be available for multiple services and/or long-term agreements (i.e. one day a month for ten months).